raspberrypi/documentation/raspbian/applications/camera.md

 	--shutter,	-ss		Set shutter speed
 ```

 Sets the shutter speed to the specified value (in microseconds).
-On Camera Module v1 and v2 there is an upper limit of approximately 6000000us (6000ms, 6s), past which operation is undefined.
+On Camera Module v1 there is an upper limit of approximately 6000000us (6000ms, 6s), and 10000000us (10000ms, 10s) on Camera Module v2, past which operation is undefined.
 On the HQ Camera exposure times can be up to 200000000us (200000ms, 200s)

 ```
 	--drc,	-drc		Enable/disable dynamic range compression